-The Rutgers Film Co-op/New Jersey Media Arts Center proudly announces the 39th Bi-Annual Spring 2021 New Jersey Film Festival.
-The festival will be held between January 29 and February 28, 2021 at Rutgers University, New Brunswick, New Jersey and will showcase the best in independent film by featuring premiere screenings, special guest appearances by film directors, screenwriters, cast and crew and more.
-For more information go to www.njfilmfest.com, call (848) 932-8482 or e-mail us at NJMAC@aol.com or firstname.lastname@example.org
+The Rutgers Film Co-op/New Jersey Media Arts Center proudly announces the 41st Bi-Annual New Jersey Film Festival.
+The festival will be held between January 27 - February 19, 2023 at Rutgers University, New Brunswick, New Jersey and will showcase the best in independent film by featuring premiere screenings, special guest appearances by film directors, screenwriters, cast and crew and more.
+For more information go to www.njfilmfest.com, call (848) 932-8482 or e-mail NJMAC@aol.com or firstname.lastname@example.org

 Steve Snyder wrote a few years ago in the Newark Star-Ledger that the NJ Film Festival "wants to use movies as a way of building bridges between cultures."
 Alvin Klein wrote in the NY Times: "The New Jersey Film Festival...represents the first sustained effort at year round art-film programming in the state...and thanks to the the New Jersey Film Festival New Brunswick has become the Mecca for filmgoers in New Jersey, a true cinematheque."